 Practical Application: Buying Your First Rental Property

-Imagine you’re a teenager looking to buy your first rental property.
+Imagine you’re looking to buy your first rental property.
 Let’s go through a step-by-step example of how you might use the cap rate to evaluate a potential investment.

 Step 1: Find a Property